Contrast-Security-OSS/docs/content/admin/policy_mgmt/Exclusions.md

 ## Types of Exclusions

 Exclusions can apply to an input, URLs or code.
 Contrast won’t process any inputs that match the exclusion criteria, and each exclusion only applies to the application for which it was created.
-Please review the options for the type of exclusion you would like to set up.
+Review the following options for the type of exclusion you would like to set up.

 ### Input

 Contrast allows you to specify a particular type of input.
 Any findings using this input will be suppressed.

 * For **Parameter**, **Header** and **Cookie**: You must specify the name of the particular input for which you wish to suppress findings.
-You can use wildcard ```.*``` to suppress all findings from the selected input type.
+You can use wildcard `.*` to suppress all findings from the selected input type.

-* **QueryString** and **Body**: These will suppress findings from the entire QueryString and Body, respectively.  **QueryString** and **Body** may only be excluded in conjunction the URL exclusion pattern defined below.
+* **QueryString** and **Body**: These will suppress findings from the entire QueryString and Body, respectively.
+The QueryString and Body may only be excluded in conjunction with the URL exclusion pattern defined below.

 In conjunction with the input type, you must choose how to apply URLs: